strict-lang/strict.dev/docs/Keywords.md

 - as, to (type conversion)
 - and, or (english words instead of strange C operators)
 - +, -, \*, /, %, xor (for math)
-- () for method parameters, do not use for loops, if, do, conditions, but allowed to complex computations
-- [] for list access
+- () for lists/arrays, which includes method parameters and method call arguments, there is no empty list (), it is never written and just None.
+Thus method and method calls must not use empty ().

 # General